mantidproject/mantidimaging/docs/user_guide/installation.rst

 :code:`conda activate mantidimaging && conda update mantidimaging`

+If you see any issues with package compatibility, the fastest solution is reinstalling the environment - see below.

 Reinstalling the environment
 ----------------------------
 To completely delete the Mantid Imaging environment follow these steps: